jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 There will also be notes in the description that instruct you HOW and WHEN to use the item to automate your game play.
 <b>Please remember to click on the collapsible icon <img width="15" alt="image" src="https://user-images.githubusercontent.com/76136571/164912225-f8485d94-56bd-4e1d-baf9-58873cb426a4.png"> to open a section and read the instructions.</b>

-Sometimes there is even more setup like linking those items to a character sheet resources.  a module to help with this is Link Item and Resource ... https://foundryvtt.com/packages/link-item-resource-5e

 If you have a character sheet runs out of resource spaces, might I suggest the module 5e Sheet Resource Plus ... https://github.com/ardittristan/5eSheet-resourcesPlus

 <p>&nbsp;</p>